-How to run better?
-Where you make initial ground-contact on your foot during running has big implications to injury and performance.
-It turns out that making initial ground-contact under the 5th toe may be an all around safer, more functional landing strategy of the foot than striking big-toe-first, or heel-first in running.
+The part of your foot that lands firstly on the ground when running may have big implications to injury and performance.
+It turns out that making initial ground-contact under the 5th-4th toes (lateral forefoot) may be an all around safer, more functional landing strategy of the foot than striking big-toe-first, or heel-first (heel strike) when running.
 Read more here about the proven advantages and mechanical relevance of making initial ground-contact on the outside of the forefoot during running.

 BSc Neurobiology; MSc Biomechanics candidate, ultra minimalist runner & founder of RunForefoot.
 I was a heel striker, always injured.
 I was inspired by the great Tirunesh Dibaba to try forefoot running.
 Now, I'm injury free.
 This is why I launched Run Forefoot, to advocate the health & performance benefits of forefoot running and to raise awareness on the dangers of heel striking, because the world needs to know.